Bashmdz/calendar-backend/README.md

 5. Run migrations and set up the database (`heroku run python manage.py migrate`).
 6. Your CalenTask application should now be deployed and accessible via the provided Heroku app URL.
 7. Your app should now be deployed and accessible via the provided Heroku URL.

+## Postman Collection

+The Postman collection file for this project is located at "/postman/CalenTask.postman_collection.json".
+You can import this file into Postman to access the collection of API endpoints and test them.

+### Variables

+- `server_url`: `http://127.0.0.1:8000` (default value)